shivang57721/rablashijupa_website/p3_step1.md

 ## Detect outliers

-The outlier detectoin is based on the Isolation Forest algorithm.
+The outlier detection is based on the Isolation Forest algorithm.
 From the results, we see that it works well in isolating outliers shown in red.
 Some seemingly good points are also filtered but that is not a large concern for our analysis as it will simply skip these days.

 ![png](images/timeseries/output_13_0.png)